-Masters in Fine Arts Studio 1 provides MFA students the opportunity to take a single project through the entire producing process from development to distribution.
+Producing Studio 1 provides MFA and MA students the opportunity to take a single project through the entire producing process from development to distribution.
 This course focuses on pre-production process and students work with an academic advisor to prepare their project for production.

-Masters in Fine Arts Studio 2 provides MFA students the opportunity to take a single project through the entire producing process from development to distribution.
+Producing Studio 2 provides MFA and MA students the opportunity to take a single project through the entire producing process from development to distribution.
 This course focuses on the production of the final graduate level project and students work with an academic advisor to prepare their project for production.

-Masters in Fine Arts Studio 3 provides MFA students the opportunity to take a single project through the entire producing process from development to distribution.
+Producing Studio 3 provides MFA and MA students the opportunity to take a single project through the entire producing process from development to distribution.
 This course focuses on post-production and/or performance process and students work with an academic advisor to prepare for rough cuts or dress rehearsals.

-Masters in Fine Arts Studio 4 provides MFA students the opportunity to take a single project through the entire producing process from development to distribution.
+Producing Studio 4 provides MFA and MA students the opportunity to take a single project through the entire producing process from development to distribution.
 This course focuses on distribution process and students work with an academic advisor to prepare their project for film festival, feedback screenings or final public performance.